Glasgow Architecture Advert

 Elphinstone hope the tower will start on site Spring 2006 with completion by late 2007.

-Cooper Cromar Architects: Elphinstone Place Building PR
+Cooper Cromar Architects: Elphinstone Place Building information

 'Elphinstone's Stylish Addition to Glasgow Skyline'

-A stylish new sky line landmark is proposed for Glasgow in plans submitted to the City Council by Elphinstone on 22 Mar 2004.
+A stylish new skyline landmark is proposed for Glasgow in plans submitted to the City Council by Elphinstone on 22 Mar 2004.

 The 39 storey building is proposed to replace the former Strathclyde Regional Council offices at St Vincent Street.